Capacitive & Resistive Touch Screens

 The construction of the touch screen is basically a two layer structure.
 The top layer is typically PET film, which is hard-coated on the non-conductive (top) side to prevent scratches.
 The bottom layer can be PET film or glass.
 The conductive sides of the top and bottom layers are coated with ITO (Indium Tin Oxide).
 The layers are separated by printed, transparent, non-conductive dots to provide the spacing.
 When in operation the unit is provided with voltage by a controller.
 As soon as contact between the two conductive layers is achieved, the controller determines the X and Y coordinate by calculating the voltage at the touch point.
 This common design normally has the X direction on the top film and the Y direction on the bottom film.

 Planar Resistive Touch Screens

 Planar Resistive Touch Screens are different from typical resistive touch screens.
 The Planar resistive touch screen has an additional film, or membrane switch type product, attached to the top of it by optically clear glue.
-This adds to the appearance of the touch screen and helps meet some design requirements where necessary.
+This adds to the appearance of the touch screen.
+Planar touch screens make the best choice for meeting some design requirements where necessary.

 Capacitive Touch Screens

 A capacitive touch screen is typically all glass as opposed to a resistive touch screen which can have a top layer of PET material.
 The glass layers will have a metallic conductive coating.
 Along the edges there are electrode patterns which distribute a low voltage field over the conductive layers.

 A human finger, or a conductive device held by a human hand, touches a point on the capacitive touch screen and a small amount of current is drawn to that point causing a voltage drop.
 The controller calculates the touch point and the touch is registered and the response is given.
 Better durability and more than 90% light transmission rate are unique advantages of capacitive touch screens.